A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: A Unified Disentangled VAE framework

-T2 controls the amount of information transmitted from $\x$ into $\z$, where the posterior-prior KL divergence is a commonly used as proxy for latent information rate in VAEs.
-Averaged over the data distribution, it satisfies the decomposition implying that T2 simultaneously penalizes the mutual information between $\x$ and $\z$ and encourages the aggregated posterior $q(\z)$ to match the prior.
-The two hyperparameters in T2 have distinct roles. $C$ specifies the target capacity of the bottleneck or the desired amount of information that $\z$ is allowed to carry -- a small $C$ imposes a narrow bottleneck and forces aggressive compression, whereas a large $C$ permits more information to pass through. $\beta$, on the other hand, controls the strength of enforcement of this target capacity, thus determining the tradeoff between T1 and T2.
-This distinction is important.
-In $\beta$-VAE, the KL term is simply controlled by $\beta$, which indirectly influences the achievable information rate.
-By introducing an explicit target $C$, one can control the bottleneck more directly in the sense that the model is not merely encouraged to reduce KL, but rather to allocate approximately $C$ units of latent capacity.
-This often yields a more stable tradeoff between reconstruction quality and compression.

-T3 is the total correlation of the aggregated posterior and measures the extent to which the dimensions in $\z$ are statistically dependent, penalizing redundancy and dependence and encouraging the retained information to be organized into approximately independent components.
-From an IB perspective, T2 primarily control how much information is transmitted, and T3 determines how the transmitted information is structured after passing through the bottleneck and encourages that the information to be distributed across the LDs in a orthogonal non-redundant manner.
+Specifically, T1 in Eq.~\ref{eqn:obj} encourages $\z$ to retain information needed to reconstruct the input $\x$.
+If optimized alone, this term would favor highly informative latent representations, resembling a standard autoencoder, with little pressure to compress or organize the latent space.
+T2 constraints the mutual information between $\x$ and $\z$ and encourages the aggregated posterior $q(\z)$ to match the prior, which can be easily seen by decomposing the KL divergence $\mathbb{E}_{p(\x)} \big[ \mathrm{KL}\!\left(q_{\bs\phi}(\z\mid \x) \| p(\z)\right) \big] = I_q(\x;\z) + \mathrm{KL}\!\left(q(\z)\| p(\z)\right)$. $C$ and $\beta$ in T2 have distinct roles. $C$ specifies the \emph{target bottleneck capacity} or the desired amount of information that $\z$ is allowed to carry: smaller $C$ imposes a narrow bottleneck and forces aggressive compression from $\x$ to $\z$, whereas larger $C$ permits more information to pass through. $\beta$, on the other hand, controls \emph{how strongly this target is enforced}.
+In $\beta$-VAE, the KL term is simply controlled by $\beta$.
+By introducing $C$, the model can control the bottleneck more directly in the sense that it is not merely encouraged to reduce KL, but rather to allocate approximately $C$ units of latent capacity, leading to more direct control over the reconstruction-compression tradeoff.
+T3 penalizes redundancy and dependence among $\z$, encouraging the retained information to be organized into approximately independent and factorized components.
+Different from T2, which primarily controls how much information is transmitted, T3 determines how the transmitted information is structured after passing through the bottleneck.
+In summary, the bfVAE formulation extends the standard variational bottleneck from controlling only the quantity of latent information to also shaping its structure across dimensions.
+The resulting latent space is expected to be not only informative and compressed, but also more interpretable and disentangled.